-Follow the steps described below and refer to Figure 6-27 when reassembling the drive shaft assembly.
+Follow the steps described below and refer to Figure 6-21 when reassembling the drive shaft assembly.

-- (a) Reattach the drive gear to the drive shaft, if you have disassembled these parts. - (b) Put the two bearings in place inside the drive-bearing housing. - (c) Insert the drive shaft through the inner races of the two bearings. - (d) Replace the retaining ring.
-To do so, place the points of the retaining ring against the side of the drive shaft.
-Then squeeze the ring against the shaft with a pair of needle-nosed pliers until the ring snaps into place around the shaft.
-Make sure the retaining ring is seated in the groove in the drive shaft.
+- (a) Reattach the drive gear to the drive shaft, if you have disassembled these parts. - (b) Put the two bearings and the spacer in place inside the drive-bearing housing. - (c) Insert the drive shaft into the assembly. - (d) Replace the retaining ring that secures the drive shaft.
+To do so, place the points of the retaining ring against the groove in the drive shaft.
+Then squeeze the ring against the shaft with a pair of needlenosed pliers until the ring snaps into place around the shaft.
+Make sure the retaining ring is properly seated in its groove in the drive shaft.

-The following applies to a Bottom-drive source:
+The following applies to Bottom-drive source:

-- (e) Insert the drive shaft assembly through the hole of the base plate so that the pinion gear meshes with the ring gear. - (f) Loosely tighten the three mounting screws. - (g) Gently rotate the crucible mounting flange and check for proper meshing of the pinion gear. - (h) Firmly tighten the three mounting screws of the drive shaft assembly.
+- (e) Insert the drive shaft assemble through the hole of the base plate so that the pinion gear meshes with the ring gear. - (f) Loosely tighten the three mounting screws. - (g) Gently rotate the crucible mounting flange and check for proper meshing of the pinion gear. - (h) Firmly tighten the three mounting screws of the drive shaft assembly.

-The following applies to a side-drive source:
+The following applies to side-drive source:

-- (e) Slightly loosen the two set-screws that are holding the gear onto the drive shaft. - (f) Insert the drive shaft assembly through the side hole of the source assembly so that the bevel pinion meshes with the ring gear. - (g) Tighten the three mounting screws - (h) Adjust the position of the bevel pinion on the drive shaft so that the pinion meshes with the ring gear properly.
+- (e) Slightly loosen the two set-screws that are holding the gear onto the drive shaft. - (f) Insert the drive shaft assembly through the side hole of the source assembly so that the bevel pinion meshes with the ring gear. - (g) Tighten the three mounting screws - (h) Adjust the position of the bevel pinion the drive shaft so that the pinion meshes with the ring gear properly.
 Check the assembly by rotating the crucible mounting flange. - (i) Tighten the two set screws on the bevel pinion.

-Figure 6-27.
+Figure 6-21.
 The parts of the drive shaft assembly laid out in order of reassembly